m3h7/frigate-notify/docs/config/file.md

 ### WebAPI

-!!! note
+!!!
+Note:
-    Only one monitoring method can be configured, either `webapi` or `mqtt`.
-The other must be set to `enabled: false`.
+Only one monitoring method can be configured, either `webapi` or `mqtt.subscribe_event`.
+When WebApi is enabled, the MQTT option `subscibe_event` has set to `false`.

 - **enabled** (Optional - Default: `false`)
   - If set to `true`, Frigate events are collected by polling the web API
 - **interval** (Optional - Default: `30`)
   - How frequently to check the Frigate web API for new events, in seconds

 ```yaml title="Config File Snippet"
 frigate: